stylify/web/content/docs/stylify/compiler.md

 };
 ```

-### ignoredElements
+### ignoredAreas
-`stylify-ignore` and `stylify-runtime-ignore` are by default two tags you can use to remove content from compilation.
+`stylify-ignore` and `stylify-runtime-ignore` are by default areas you can use to remove content from compilation.

+Then there are the following tags, that are ignored (only without attributes): `code, head, pre, script, style.

 <note>
 Ignored tags can be configured but they are always matched without attributes because no html parser is integrated in Stylify and is not reliable to match them with regular expressions.